mtconnect/mtcup/Agent-Usage-and-Configuration.md

         *Default*: no

     * `LegacyTimeout` - length of time an adapter can be silent before it is disconnected.
 This is only for legacy adapters that do not support heartbeats.
 If heartbeats are present, this will be ignored.

         *Default*: 600

     * `ReconnectInterval` - The amount of time between adapter reconnection attempts.
 This is useful for implementation of high performance adapters where availability needs to be tracked in near-real-time.
 Time is specified in milliseconds (ms).
-       Defaults to the top level ReconnectInterval.
+Defaults to the top level `ReconnectInterval`.

         *Default*: 10000

     * `IgnoreTimestamps` - Overwrite timestamps with the agent time.
 This will correct clock drift but will not give as accurate relative time since it will not take into consideration network latencies.
 This can be overridden on a per adapter basis.

         *Default*: Top Level Setting

     * `PreserveUUID` - Do not overwrite the UUID with the UUID from the adapter, preserve the UUID in the Devices.xml file.
 This can be overridden on a per adapter basis.

 		    *Default*: false